IRP Graduate Research Fellows Program

 Most training seminar meetings occur on Thursday mornings at IRP during the academic year (10:45-11:45).
 Meeting times may change occasionally throughout the year to accommodate conference attendance and other events at IRP.

-To apply to IRP’s Graduate Research Fellows Program, please send your curriculum vitae and a brief description of your graduate student status (including year in your Ph.D. program, faculty advisor(s), and department) and your research plans for your remaining time at UW and/or dissertation topic to IRP at (firstname.lastname@example.org) by August 15, 2012.
+To apply to IRP’s Graduate Research Fellows Program, please deposit as one file your curriculum vitae and a brief description of your graduate student status (including year in your Ph.D. program, faculty advisor(s), and department) and your research plans for your remaining time at UW and/or dissertation topic to IRP on the IRP GRF Application Form by August 23, 2016.
 Be sure to indicate how your research interests relate to the study of poverty and why you think you would benefit from participating in the GRF program.
 The application should be no longer than one page (excluding your CV).
-Applicants will be notified on or before August 24, 2012, of their application status/outcome.
+Applicants will be notified on or before September 1, 2016, of their application status/outcome.